Imagine this: you acquire your first real estate planning – a value-add duplex for $100,000.

-After $50,000 in renovations, the new value of the property is $200,000.
-One year after acquisition, you sell the property for $200,000 with a gain at sale of $50,000.
-Rather than pay capital gains tax on $50,000, you execute a 1031 exchange into a $200,000 value-add fourplex.
-50 years and numerous 1031 exchanges later, you’ve worked your way up to a $20 million apartment complex.
-Then, you pass away and the $20 million apartment complex is inherited by your children.
+After $50,000 in renovations, the new value of the real property is $200,000.
+One year after acquisition, you sell the one property for $200,000 with a gain at sale of $50,000.
+Rather than pay capital gains taxes on $50,000, you execute a 1031 exchange into a $200,000 value-add fourplex.
+50 years and numerous 1031 exchanges later, you’ve worked your way up to a $20 million apartment complex real estate investments.

-However, one potential major long-term drawback of the 1031 exchange is the large, lump-sum tax payment at the sale of an exchanged property that isn’t 1031’ed into a new deal.
+However, one potential major long-term drawback of the 1031 exchange is the large, lump-sum tax payment and tax advice at the sale of an exchanged property that isn’t 1031’ed into a new deal.

-As long as you continue to implement the 1031 exchange strategy until your death, you are allowed to pass on all of your capital gains to your heirs tax-free!
+As long as you continue to implement the section 1031 exchange strategy until your death, you are allowed to pass on all of your capital gains to your heirs tax-free!

-Disclaimer: The views and opinions expressed in this blog post are provided for informational purposes only, and should not be construed as an offer to buy or sell any securities or to make or consider any investment or course of action.
+Disclaimer: The views and opinions expressed in this blog post are provided for informational purposes only, and should not be construed as an offer to buy or sell any securities offered or to make or consider any investment adviser or course of action.